raineorshine/npm-check-updates/README.md

   <tr><td>@[tag]</td><td>Upgrade to the version published to a specific tag, e.g. 'next' or 'beta'.</td></tr>
 </table>

+e.g.

+    ncu --target semver

-You can also specify a custom function in your .ncurc.js file, or when importing npm-check-updates as a module:
+You can also specify a custom function in your .ncurc.js file, or when importing npm-check-updates as a module.

+> :warning: The predicate function is only available in .ncurc.js or when importing npm-check-updates as a module, not on the command line.
+To convert a JSON config to a JS config, follow the instructions at https://github.com/raineorshine/npm-check-updates#config-functions.

 ```js
 /** Upgrade major version zero to the next minor version, and everything else to latest.